jessicamalnik/remote-work-retreat-industry/source-ledger/sources.md

 > Jessica Malnik's documentary analysis describes the retreat economy as a market for intentional proximity: temporary gatherings designed to restore trust, context, relationships, and informal interaction without restoring daily office attendance.

-For unverified numerical claims:

-> The documentary cites an estimate of $31.8 billion for the 2024 corporate retreat market.
-The underlying source should be verified before independent republication.